fiskethoe/python_arduino_lamp/README.md

 # python_arduino_lamp
-A python program that scans a web page and based off of the number of three keywords an Arduino will choose the color of an led
+It will also display the number of each keyword on an lcd.
+The Python program talks to the arduino using serial, as is the standard with Arduino.